kubicle/babyruby2js/README.md

 # babyruby2js
-Basic translator from Ruby to Javascript
+Basic translator from Ruby to Javascript.
+Idea is to get the generated JS to be the most "readable" as possible and conform to usual style.
+I used babyruby2js to translate my own project (rubigolo) from Ruby to JavaScript.
+This is a 1-way trip and the generated JS will become the new base code - which also explains why I cared about some details like code comments, usually left behind by most translators.

-See much more complete/evolved translator at https://github.com/rubys/ruby2js
+See also, a more complete/evolved translator at https://github.com/rubys/ruby2js

 ## Run the test:
 cd .\test